nicolas-tdc/weave/README.md

 ## Setup your application
 *To do after initializing your application or cloning it from your repository*

-Modify default-env files for remote modifications
+Modify env-remote files for remote modifications

 Modify root environment files for local modifications